pdeford/StructuralMotifs/examples.rst

 identify the motif GATTACA randomly inserted into 50 sequences.
 The source gode for this example can be downloaded here: `em.py <https://github.com/pdeford/StructuralMotifs/blob/master/examples/em.py>`_.

-Refer to :func:`strum.FastStruM.train_EM` for more info on the parameters for the EM algorithm. ::
+Refer to :func:`strum.StruM.train_EM` for more info on the parameters for the EM algorithm. ::

     #!/usr/bin/env python